panel-attack/panel-attack/readme_themes.md

 Theme backgrounds can be static or scrolling.
 For static backgrounds no extra configuration is necessary.
-For scrolling backgrounds you need to the `tiled` configuration to `true`.
+For scrolling backgrounds you need to set the `tiled` configuration to `true`.
 Additionally you can modify the scrolling speed via `speed_x` and `speed_y`.

 Backgrounds need to be placed inside of a background subdirectory inside the theme directory.